Marketable securities (VMP): how to read them correctly?

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

-Updated March 2026 - Valeurs mobilieres de placement (VMP — marketable securities) are financial instruments acquired as short-term cash placements by companies that hold surplus liquidity.
-The French General Chart of Accounts (Plan comptable general, PCG) defines them as securities purchased with the intention of realising a gain in the near term — in other words, to put excess cash to work rather than letting it sit idle in a non-interest-bearing current account.
+Updated March 2026 - Valeurs mobilieres de placement (VMP : marketable securities) are financial instruments acquired as short-term cash placements by companies that hold surplus liquidity.
+The French General Chart of Accounts (Plan comptable general, PCG) defines them as securities purchased with the intention of realising a gain in the near term : in other words, to put excess cash to work rather than letting it sit idle in a non-interest-bearing current account.
 Unlike equity investments held for strategic influence, VMP serve a purely financial purpose.
-In 2026, the application of ANC regulation n°2022-06 has updated certain accounting treatments.
+For financial years beginning on or after 1 January 2025, the application of ANC regulation n°2022-06 (which amends the backbone of the French General Chart of Accounts, ANC regulation n°2014-03) has updated the accounting treatment of VMP disposals.

 See also corporate cash investment strategy, cash management and analytical accounting.